GBrachetta/Musical-Dice/README.md

 ## Content

 - [Mozart Dice Game](https://mozart.vician.cz/) served as trigger and inspiration to build a more dynamic and modern version of the game.
-- [Musikalisches Würfelspiel](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) was used for historical information about the original game.
+- [Musikalisches Würfelspiel](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) (Wikipedia article) was used for historical information about the original game.

 <a name="media"></a>
 ## Media